-In 2020 Argentina imported \$4.1 billion worth of food and agricultural products.
+During Jan - Oct 2022 Argentina imported \$4.125 billion worth of food and agricultural products.
 Other Latin American and Mercosur (Brazil, Paraguay, & Uruguay) countries which benefit from favorable tariff treatment and shipping costs were Argentina's primary source of these products, but the United States, European Union, China, and Thailand were also significant.
-While final 2021 import numbers are not available, imports have grown 27% year on year, relative to the same period in 2020.
-Inflation is currently running over 50% year on year, but after several years of recession domestic consumption began a slow recuperation 2021.
-According to a study made by the agency Scentia, by October 2021 all channels of commerce were growing over 2020 levels, except for the e-commerce, which experienced the highest levels of growth with the pandemic and lockdowns during 2020.
-Uncertainty remains ever present, but there are still many business opportunities.
-Argentina has one of the most protectionist economies in the world.
+While final 2022 import numbers are not available, imports have grown 27% year on year, compared to the same period in 2021.
+Argentina has one of the most protectionist major economies in the world, with most rankings of economic freedom placing the country in the bottom third.
 Becoming familiar with Argentina's history of economically interventionist policies is critical for conducting business.